-Can you identify a climate issue in another country and engineer a sustainable solution?
-Do some research and get designing!
+Can you identify a climate issue in another country and engineer a sustainable solution like Enass?
+Pick a country, do some research, and get designing!

 Discover week 5, with a dynamic invention, futuristic engineer, and fun new challenges!

 1851der Worksheet 5: The Alarm Bed